Heritage Trails and Roads

 The first European settlers arrived a few years later and by 1796 over a thousand acres were under cultivation.
 In 1810, Governor Macquarie began the task of marking out five new towns in the Hawkesbury area.
 Part of Macquarie's brief was to take measures to prevent further losses of food stores, buildings and possessions caused by devastating floods which had plagued the Hawkesbury since settlement in 1794.
 Macquarie gave these instructions high priority and with planning foresight established the townships of Windsor, Richmond, Wilberforce, Pitt Town and Castlereagh.

 Free Heritage Trails and Roads

 If you want to immerse yourself in the European history of the area we have a number of resources to help you to explore.
 These walking or driving suggestions take from 1 hour to 4 hours to complete and you can go at your own pace.
 Feel free to download them and explore at your own pace.

 Brand New Hawkesbury Historic Roads Booklet!

-The brand new Hawkesbury River Towns Heritage Highlights booklet has arrived!
+Our brand new Hawkesbury Historic Roads - Bells Line of Road booklet has arrived!
 The road journey west from the Hawkesbury through to the northern Blue Mountains has so much to offer – stunning gardens, orchards, cider tasting, wilderness vistas and rugged gorges.
-Complementing our popular Richmond Heritage Highlights and Windsor Heritage Highlights this new booklet covers Wilberforce, Pitt Town, Ebenezer and Wisemans Ferry.
-If you have limited time to explore these towns these handy booklets go through some of the best heritage buildings along the river.
+Complementing our popular Hawkesbury Heritage Highlights booklets which showcase a some of the best heritage buildings in the area.
 The booklets are available from the Hawkesbury Visitor Information Centre at Richmond, Hawkesbury Museum at Windsor and libraries at Windsor and Richmond.
 Alternatively you can download them for free below.